vaiyai-ramanan-blog/vaiyai-ramanan-blog.github.io/_posts/2018-05-11-enjoy-bengaluru.md

 ---

-layout: page
 title: ENJOY BENGALURU!!! :smile:  :umbrella:  :cloud: :simple_smile:
+layout: post
 permalink: /enjoy-bengaluru
 ---

 It will be Interior Karnataka day today, BENGALURU has bright chances for some "severe" thunderstorms today evening , please take your umbrellas/rain coats for work :umbrella: